Logan-proj/motherbard_components_game/README.md

 ## Requirements

-+ Python is required to run main.py file
++ Python3 is required to run main.py file

 ## Installation